XRPL-Utilities

 Loading directory…

 Free from this page.
 Agents pay $0.10 per query over the x402 API at trust.xrpl-utilities.io.
-The directory is materialized by a background indexer that re-walks the ledger every 6 hours; reads are instant.
+The directory is event-driven: it persists between requests and updates the moment a new domain or credential event validates on the ledger.
+Reads are instant.

 For developers & AI agents